 This month you will need to be thinking about spraying your first dormant spray on your fruit trees to prevent leaf curl.
 Use liquid copper and horticultural oil to spray the trees when they are dormant.
 Looking at the orchard here at the nursery, it looks like about 3 weeks or so and they will need their first spraying.
 Once the trees have lost their leaves is when you want to do your first application.
 You will do two more applications after for a total of three.
 Thanksgiving, Christmas, and Valentines Day are easy dates to remember.
 But you have to watch the weather and the trees.
 Sometime they will not have lost all of their leaves by Thanksgiving and if we get a warm snap in February, the final spaying will need done earlier.
 But be sure to get 3 sprayings done to prevent leaf curl.
 I spray all my trees in the orchard.
 It hepls to stop other diseases such as fireblight and it also kills over wintering insects.
 It’s also a good idea to rake up the old leaves to help prevent disease and insect problems too.

-Your winter vegetables should be growing well now.
-If you are having bug problems try insecticidal soap or Neem oil on them.
+If you have not planted your winter vegetables yet, there is still time.
+The weather is good for planting them and we still have a decent selection.
+If you have planted and are having bug problems try insecticidal soap or Neem oil on them.
 Both are organic insect control.
 Still, be sure you wash them before eating.

 Bare Root Berries and Artichokes and Asparagus Arriving Soon

-Our bare root berries and artichokes and rhubarb and asparagus usually come in the third week of the month or so.
-Sometimes the second week.
-I have not been informed of a ship date from our suppliers yet but they will be in soon.
-Also soon to come in will be blueberries and pomegranates and figs. I will send an email out when they arrive but you can start getting the area prepared.
+Our bare root berries and artichokes and rhubarb and asparagus will be in very soon.
+Hopefully next week.
+I will send out an email as soon as they come in.
+Also soon to come in will be blueberries and pomegranates and figs. I will send an email out when they arrive too but you can start getting the area prepared.
 When you plant blueberries, add some soil sulfur and peat moss to create an acid environment for them.
 If you are going to grow them in a pot, mix pine for fir bark 50/50 with the potting soil.
-Blueberries like good drainage so if planting in the ground, be sure to ammend the soil very well.
+Blueberries like good drainage so if planting in the ground, be sure to amend the soil very well.

 Blue Spruce and Dogwoods